-Nitrous Oxide in a dental office is never used as a general anesthetic and is not intended to put the patient “to sleep.”
-Depending on the procedure, local anesthetic may still be necessary.
-Uncommon side effects may include but are not limited to nausea, vomiting, headache and/or slight sleepiness or disorientation.
+Nitrous oxide is never used as a general anesthetic in a dental setting and the purpose is not to put the patient “to sleep.”
+Depending on the procedure, your child’s dentist may use a local anesthetic to fully numb the area if necessary.
+Although side effects are rare, some uncommon side effects are nausea, vomiting, headache, and/or drowsiness or disorientation.

 Types of Sedation